hasanma1ik/Ride-app/README.md

 Detailed Ride Information: Users can tap on any past trip to view comprehensive ride details, including the exact route taken on the map.

-Driver Features
-Driver Registration and Profile Management: Drivers can register on the platform, update their vehicle information, and set their availability status.

-Ride Requests Management: Available drivers receive ride requests and can accept or decline them based on their preference.

-Real-time Ride Updates: Drivers can update the status of rides (e.g., start ride, complete ride), which is reflected in real-time to the user.

-Earnings Tracking: Drivers can view their total earnings and access their ride history, which includes customer names, ride types, amounts earned, and detailed ride information.

-Ride History: Access to a comprehensive ride history allows drivers to keep track of all completed rides and earnings.

 General Features
 Secure Authentication and Authorization: Implemented JWT-based authentication for secure user and driver sessions, ensuring that only authorized individuals can access certain features.